pallets/flask/docs/tutorial/schema.rst

     );

-This schema consists of a single table called `entries` and each row in this table has an `id`, a `title` and a `text`.
-The `id` is an automatically incrementing integer and a primary key, the other two are strings that must not be null.
+This schema consists of a single table called `entries` and each row in this table has an `id`, a `title`, and a `text` field.
+The `id` serves as the primary key and is an automatically incrementing integer.
+The other two fields are strings that must not be null.

 Continue with :ref:`tutorial-setup`.